-47 What are the anti-money laundering compliance obligations placed on the art trade?
+48 What anti-money laundering (AML) compliance obligations are placed on the art trade?

-The Fifth Anti-Money Laundering Directive (AMLD - Directive (EU) 2018/843) has been transposed into Italian national law by Legislative Decree No. 125/2019, which amended Legislative Decree No 231/2007 (AML).
+The Fifth Anti-Money Laundering Directive (Directive (EU) 2018/843) has been transposed into Italian national law by Legislative Decree No. 125/2019, which amended Legislative Decree No. 231/2007 (AML).